X

 Most edible flowers are simple to grow if you understand the basics:

-• Focus on having good soil and amending with compost.
+• Start with healthy soil and amend with compost.

-• Most edible flowers require at least 6 hours of direct sunlight each day.
+• Most edible flowers need at least six hours of direct sun each day.

-• Learn about the specific types of flowers you would like to grow and learn the best time to plant in your area for the best success.
+• Learn the specific needs of each flower and plant at the right time for your climate for the best success.

 Perpetual Annual Flower Calendar